hawk6242/UpdateScripts/README.md

 # Linux Scripts

-Helpful all purpose scripts for Ubuntu-based machines More distros soon to come!
+Helpful all purpose scripts for Ubuntu-based machines.

+More distros soon to come!